antonshevchenko/ionic-contrib-icon/README.md

 });
 ```

 _* Note: The icon type corresponds to the appropriate library's icon CSS class.
-For Font-Awesome, it is `fa`, while for Ionicons it is `icon`._
+For Font Awesome, it is `fa`, while for Ionicons it is `icon`._

 ### Define Icon Mappings